Richardych/richardych.github.io/index.md

 ### News
 ---
-- 2019-10: Paper Cross-dataset activity recognition via adaptive spatial-temporal transfer learning has been accepted by UbiComp 2020.
+- 2021-03: Our paper Instant-Teaching: An End-to-End Semi-Supervised Object Detection Framework has been accepted by CVPR 2021.

 ### Short Bio
 ---
-I'm currently pursuing a master degree at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), I'm supposed to graduate in June 2020.
-After that, I'll be engaged in Computer Vision R&D at DAMO, Alibaba.
-My research interest includes but not limited to: Object Detection, Transfer Learning, Meta-Learning and related applications.
+I'm an algorithm engineer in DAMO, Alibaba.
+My research interest includes but not limited to: Object Detection, Transfer Learning, and related applications.

 ### Research
 ---